 For prospective students with a geoscientific background and a special interest in hydrogeology / environmental geosciences the Master's program Applied & Environmental Geoscience (AEG) would be the appropriate study program.

 The Master's programme in Geosciences at the University of Tübingen is strongly research-oriented.
-This is guaranteed by the modules "Scientific Work 1 & 2", "Scientific Presentation" and the Master's thesis.
+This is guaranteed by the compulsory modules "Experimental and Analytical Methods in Geo- and Environmental Sciences", "Data Analysis and Modeling Methods in Geo- and Environmental Sciences“ „Scientific Practice", "Scientific Presentation" and the Master's thesis.